HPI-Information-Systems/DBS1-Exercise/README.md

 ### Submission

-Use `gradle packExercise` to pack your chosen implementation file into a `.zip` (with some additional data).
-It will be written into the project root folder.
+Use `gradle packSubmission` to pack your chosen implementation file into a `.zip` (with some additional data).
+It will be written into the `submissions` folder in your project.
 Please upload exactly this file to Moodle!